Before you start down the path of setting up a free DIY business website, understand what to expect and how to approach it.

 Sometimes it may be a good decision to delay a website and stick with building your email list first.
-With an email list you can create content for people who are interested in your small business and help them along the way.
+With an email list, you can create content for people who are interested in your small business and help them along the way.

-With an email list you can build trust and establish a relationship with potential customers.
+With an email list, you can build trust and establish a relationship with potential customers.

 When you create an email list you’ll also have an address (URL) that you can share with people to sign up and put on social media.
-You can even embed a sign-up form in your Facebook page.
+You can even embed a sign-up form on your Facebook page.

 To get started growing your email list without a website, check out my eBook on the topic.

 You’ll still have to bring people to your email list but it comes with mostly positives and not the negatives of a free DIY business website.

 Even if you don’t have a website or budget for one now, it’s always helpful to get an idea how much one would cost.
 You can always request a free quote to find out.